PerformanceHorizonGroup/JS-Browser-Driver/README.md

 # JS Browser Driver
 The JS Browser Driver is a Node.JS project aiming to simplify writing and running automated UI tests in JS.

+_(more info can be found in the [Wiki](https://github.com/PerformanceHorizonGroup/JS-Browser-Driver/wiki) pages)_

 ## Installation